THE-Alan-Hicks/rackspace-how-to/content/dedicated-hosting/understanding-redhat-clusters.md

-The DRAC is an out-of-bound controller that allows administrators to power servers on, power them off, or connect to the console over the Internet, without logging into the server's operating system.
+The DRAC is an out-of-bound controller that allows administrators to power servers on, power them off, or connect to the console over the network without logging into the server's operating system.
 Indeed, an administrator can connect to the DRAC to perform operations even when the server is shutdown or in a crashed state.
 Since we cannot rely upon our ability to login to a failed cluster member via traditional